RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #1

+Started out this morning with 15 mins of in place shower jogging.
+Judge all you want.
+This shit is working my legs and my back in prepping for regularly jogging.
+This morning was definitely hard to do.

 ## #10

 Dinner included a chef salad. :) Satisfied until tomorrow as I hit my 10 mark